We've all been there. It's Friday in San Francisco and, even though there are hundreds of events going on, we can't quite decide what we want to do.

 Almost every weekend, you will also find a film festival.
 Many of them start on Thursday or Friday evenings, so you can often find an opening party too.

 The biggest film festival is the International Film Festival every April.
 Other smaller festivals include CAAM (formerly the Asian American Film Festival), the Greek Film Festival and the Frozen Film Festival.

 I love attending these to see the talent of up-and-coming film directors.

-From April to September, head to AT&T Park to catch a SF Giants baseball game.
+From April to September, head to Oracle Park to catch a SF Giants baseball game.
 About every other weekend, the SF Giants are in town for the weekend.